Cacique: Caciquismo and caudillismo

 An extension of the term cacique, caciquismo ('boss rule') can refer to a political system dominated by the power of local political bosses, the caciques.
-In the post-independence period in Mexico, the term retained its meaning of "indigenous" leaders, but also took on a more general usage of a "local" or "regional" leader as well.
+In the post-independence period in Mexico, the term retained its meaning of "Indigenous" leaders, but also took on a more general usage of a "local" or "regional" leader as well.
 Some scholars make a distinction between caudillos (political strongmen) and their rule, caudillismo, and caciques and caciquismo.
 One Argentine intellectual, Carlos Octavio Bunge viewed caciquismo as emerging from anarchy and political disruption and then evolving into a "pacific" form of "civilized caciquismo", such as Mexico's Porfirio Díaz (r.
 1876–1911).
 Argentine writer Fernando N.A.
 Cuevillas views caciquismo as being "nothing more than a special brand of tyrant".

 In Spain, caciquismo appeared in the late 19th-century and early 20th-century Spain.

 Writer Ramón Akal González views Galicia in northwest of Spain, as having remained in a continual state of strangulated growth over centuries as a result of caciquismo and nepotism.
 "Galicia still suffers from this anachronistic caste of caciques."
 Spanish strongman El Caudillo Francisco Franco (1892-1975) was born in Ferrol in Galicia.

-In the Philippines, the term cacique democracy was coined by Benedict Anderson.
-It has been used to describe the political system where in many parts of the country local leaders remain very strong, with almost warlord-type powers.
-The Philippines was a colony of Spain from the late sixteenth century until the Spanish–American War of 1898, when the United States assumed control.
-The U.S. administration subsequently introduced many commercial, political and administrative reforms.
-They were sometimes quite progressive and directed towards the modernization of government and commerce in the Philippines.
-However, the local traditional Filipino elites, being better educated and better connected than much of the local population, were often able to take advantage of the changes to bolster their positions.
+In the Philippines, the term cacique democracy was coined by political scientist Benedict Anderson.
+It has been used in the country to describe the political system wherein local leaders remain very strong, with almost warlord-type powers.
+The Philippines was a colony of Spain from the late sixteenth century until the 1898 Spanish–American War, after which the United States assumed direct control.
+American rule saw the introduction of many commercial, political and administrative reforms, making it relatively more progressive and directed towards the modernization of government and commerce in the Philippines.
+However, traditional Filipino elites, being better educated and better connected than much of the local population, were often able to take advantage of these changes to bolster their positions.

 There is no consensus in the scholarly literature about the origins of caciquismo.
 Murdo J. MacLeod suggests that the terms cacique and caudillo "either require further scrutiny or, perhaps, they have become so stretched by the diversity of explanations and processes packed into them that they have become somewhat empty generalizations".